Adalab/modulo-2-evaluacion-final-olguita2412/README.md

 ## General Info

 Solution for exercise of module 2´s final evaluation by Olga Rodríguez Garrucho.

 Develop a web application to search for anime series, which allows us to de/marcate the series as favourites and save them in.

 Use of HTML, SASS and JS.

+The application has an input text for write the search and a button to search it.
+When the user write the search, in the right list (result list) appears the series of the request to API.

+If the user wants to save like favourite a serie, only just have to click on it.
+This will change color text and background color and appears in the left list (favourites list).
+These favourites serie will be stored in the local storage.
+Also, these favourites series can be deleted from favourites list by clicking.

+When loading the page, the local storage is inspected and if it isn't empty, the favourites list will contains the favourites serie and the rest favourites button.
+Else if it's empty, the favourites list will not contains anything.

+The reset button cleans the search input and the result list.

+The reset favourites button cleans the favourites list, it cleans the local storage and hidden it.

 ### Web responsive mobile: